nag9949/Modern-JavaScript-Projects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 04---weather_app

-tech-stack:- html5,css3 and Js. (not getting data due to third party api key was used netlify and github pages are Blocking
+tech-stack:- html5,css3 and Js. (not getting data due to third party api key was used in this app .
-                                  insecure resources).
+                                  netlify and github pages are Blocking  insecure resources).

 03-Website----> https://nag9949.github.io/Modern-JavaScript-Projects/04---weather_app/
 -----------------------------------------------------------------------------------------------------------------------------------------